Through the Blue

 How to pack for a Greek Summer

-Little, but large enough for your phone, card holder and keys, the perfect mini bag slips seamlessly into a large tote you can leave behind in your car rental (discreetly, so as not to encourage break-ins) for a quick run.
-Whip it out for quick trips to archaeological sites, village walks, or toilet trips with your toddler.
+Little, but large enough for your phone, card holder, wipes, and keys, the perfect mini bag slips seamlessly into a tote you can leave behind in your car rental (discreetly, so as not to encourage break-ins) for quick trips to archeological sites and supermarket stops.
+Locally-made Bleecker and Love has a waterproof line of cute clutches available at many island boutiques.

 Greece is where your basket bag is truly home.
-But few travel well with bulky frames.
-Lightweight and packable, we’re in love with Loewe’s shell and anagram market bags.
-But if you, like me, find it hard to splurge on raffia only to toss it around in the sand, haute-hippy Sezane has a staple line of French-chic raffia totes.
+Haute-hippy Sezane has a staple line of lightweight and packable French-chic raffia totes.
 More practically, State of Escape’s neoprene bags are super-light and washable.
-They also have an oversized collection for the family mule of large households.
+They also have an oversized collection for the family mule.
+Alf the Label also has a mesh bag that will go from city to beach.
 Our top beach bag pick?
-Zara’s reusable XL shopper, or Ikea’s waterproof Sackkcarra.
+Zara’s foldable cotton XL shopper you can buy in stores.

-While sneakers are better suited for walking, our summer footwear of choice is something that lets sand pass between our toes.
-Snug, supportive, and grippy enough to provide traction on marble streets (and steps!) and slippery beach rocks, Archies might be one of the few flip-flops your podiatrist won’t mind you wearing.
+Our summer footwear of choice is something that lets sand pass through our toes.
+Snug, supportive, and grippy enough for marble streets and slippery beach rocks, Archies might be one of the few flip-flops your podiatrist won’t mind you wearing.

 Sun protection essentials in Greece

 Sun protection (all kinds of it) is nearly as essential as your phone and keys.
-For sunscreen, easily found in Greek pharmacies are local go-to brands Apivita and Korres, in addition to European favourites like La Rosche Posay and Avene.
-Looking for a cute hat?
-If you’re bound for the windy Cyclades, get something with chin straps, or a baseball cap.
-Lastly, I wouldn’t normally recommend carrying an umbrella, but Fulton’s aerolite umbrella is so light and small it’s made itself a staple in the heat of July and August.
-Quick tip on hydration and water bottles: tap water is not drinkable on most islands.
-We find bringing our own refillable water bottles redundant since you will have to purchase bottled water anyways.
+For sunscreen, Greek pharmacies stock local go-to brands Apivita and Korres alongside European favourites like La Rosche Posay.
+A hat is another must.
+Avenue has the cutest line of packable straw hats.
+Something with chin straps is a smart choice, especially if you are bound for the windy Cyclades.
+Lastly, Fulton’s aerolite umbrella is so light and small it’s a staple in the heat of July and August.
+Muji’s foldable umbrella also works well.
+Quick tip on hydration and water bottles: tap water is not drinkable on many Greek islands.
+Bringing your own water bottles may be redundant since you will have to purchase bottled water anyways, although we still tote our Owalas to keep drinks ice cold.

-There’s nothing more uncomfortable than plasticky-type feeling fabrics clinging onto sweaty skin in the sweltering sun.
 Pick out a wardrobe that’s light, cottony soft, and breathable.
-Sundresses are easy to throw on after beach trips and should be stylish enough for continuing to the chora (main town) for sunset cocktails.
-In the evening, the temperature drops quickly with the sun – don’t forget a cardigan or light jacket, and longer summer dresses.
-If you’re travelling in May and June, you’ll want pieces that provide more coverage.
-(Pictured here: Short printed cotton dress from Zara’s Spring/Summer 2023 Collection)
+Sundresses are easy to throw on after beach trips, and are ideally stylish enough for continuing to the Chora (main town) after sundown.
+The temperature drops quickly with the sun in Spring and Autumn – don’t forget a cardigan or light jacket, and longer summer dresses.
+(Pictured here: Short, roomy and ultra-relaxed dresses by Greek Archaic Kori and Diish)

 Jun 05, 2023 0 comment